Katowice: Contemporary architecture

-Following the collapse of communism in Poland and other Eastern Bloc countries, and the centrally-planned economy with it, Katowice's economy suffered a downturn, due to reduced significance of heavy industry.
-As a result, except for residential (primarily suburban) construction, not many buildings were built.
+Following the collapse of communism in Poland and other Eastern Bloc countries, and the centrally-planned economy with it, Poland's economy suffered a downturn, and construction slowed down.
 One of the most significant buildings of the 1990s was the new branch of the Silesian Library, in postmodernism style.

 The situation changed in the early aughts, when several new notable developments were completed: